 This article is of interest for people with minor low back pain who could use some tips on how to cope with spending too much time in chairs.
-If you are having more serious or chronic back pain, please go directly to this article: Save Yourself from Low Back Pain!
-If you have a fresh case of back pain that's kind of freaking you out, please see The Bark and the Bite of Low Back Pain: When should you worry about low back pain, and when you shouldn’t you?.
+If you are having more serious or chronic back pain, please see the back pain tutorial.
+If you have a fresh case of back pain that’s kind of freaking you out, start with this one instead: The Bark and the Bite of Low Back Pain: When should you worry about low back pain, and when you shouldn’t you?

 I described The Chair Problem to clients in many ways.
 I called my excessively sitting clients “chair warriors” who came to me with “chair wounds.”
 I said things to them like, “Did you get in a fight with a chair?”
 (So witty.)
 I told them that sitting in a chair is practically like an Olympic event, and they were elite chair athletes — that they could only do thanks to regular chair endurance training since kindergarten.